Get all the latest data for Cebu

 Which areas in Cebu have major infrastructure projects planned that will boost prices?

-Historically, major infrastructure projects in Cebu have delivered significant price increases, with land values in Cordova jumping from ₱500 per sqm before the CCLEX bridge construction to ₱5,000 per sqm by 2020, a 900% increase in just a few years.
+Historically, major infrastructure projects in Cebu have delivered significant price increases: land values in Cordova jumped from around ₱500 per sqm before the CCLEX bridge construction to ₱5,000 per sqm by 2020, a roughly 900% increase in just a few years, though most projects deliver more moderate gains of 10% to 25% within the first two to three years after completion.

 You'll find our latest property market analysis about Cebu here.

-Sources and methodology: we tracked infrastructure timelines from Philippine News Agency DOTr announcements and Wikipedia project documentation.
-We analyzed historical price impacts from the CCLEX bridge using Bamboo Routes data.
+Sources and methodology: we tracked infrastructure timelines from Philippine News Agency DOTr announcements and the Manila Bulletin World Bank implementation report.
+We analyzed historical price impacts from the CCLEX bridge using local listing archives and Colliers Cebu data.
 Our own research confirms that infrastructure proximity correlates strongly with Cebu property appreciation.

 Which Areas in Cebu Should I Avoid as a Property Investor?